A message from the Practice

 - If you need to provide your employer with evidence that you are isolating, visit https://111.nhs.uk/isolation-note/ At the moment, the government and NHS England have instructed GP practices not to provide fit notes for isolation.

 - There is a lot of worry about whether people should self isolate and for how long.
-We’re not able to advise you individually but the guidance we recommend and follow is found at www.nhs.uk
+For more information and guidance please follow the NHS link www.nhs.uk or telephone the Practice if you are unsure

 - Please be understanding if we have to cancel your routine appointment.
 We are doing our best to focus on essential services and any decisions to cancel are taken in light of advice from Public Health England and NHS England.